P0L3NARUBA/TGMacro-X/README.md

 # TGMX - TGMacro X

-This repository includes TGMacro X source code and release, also fork of [TGMacro](https://github.com/trksyln/TGMacro) made by [Tarık](https://github.com/trksyln)
+This repository includes TGMacro X source code and release, also fork of [TGMacro](https://github.com/trksyln/TGMacro)

-* You can download the prebuilt program [from here](https://github.com/WH0LEWHALE/TGMacro-X/releases)
+* You can download our prebuilt macro program [from here](https://github.com/WH0LEWHALE/TGMacro-X/releases)
-* If you are developer, just head over to [our wiki](https://github.com/WH0LEWHALE/TGMacro-X/wiki) for Compiling Tutorial.
+* If you want to compile, just head over to [our wiki](https://github.com/WH0LEWHALE/TGMacro-X/wiki) for Compiling Tutorial.

 ### New Features
 - German Language Support